iDelTer/OmniPlace/README.md

 # English
 ## OmniPlace
 OmniPlace is an App where you can write Notes, create Lists...
+It saves the data in the localstorage.
+You will keep all the information you make as long as you use the same browser and you don't remove the cache from it.

 ## Required Programms
 [Git](https://git-scm.com/downloads)